ydaniv/uijet/bfdocs/src/guides/widgets.md

 ]);
 ```

-In the example above we defined a new `List` Widget that inherits from the basic `List`.
+In the example above we defined a new `KickAssList` Widget that inherits from the basic `List`.

 We could also add a Mixin dependency: